jaysalvat/ezdz/README.md

 ezdz
 ====

-Ezdz [izy-dizy] jQuery plugin turns any standard input type file in a nice drag & drop zone with validators and image previews.
+Ezdz [izy-dizy] - A jQuery plugin to turn any standard input type file into a nice drag & drop zone with validators and previews.

 Getting Started
 ---------------